Thompson’s water seal doesn’t have a colorful finish. So, can you paint over it to improve its color?

 Finally, seal the finish.
 This ensures that the surface doesn’t lose its waterproofing.
 You can seal it with polyurethane or varnish.

-If you paint over a sealant without removing it, the paint will not stick and will gradually peel off the surface after a while.
+If you paint over Thompson’s water seal without removing it, the paint will not stick and will gradually peel off the surface after a while.
 This is because there is a hydrophobic layer on Thompson’s water layer that is designed to repel all types of liquids including paints.

 So, you either have to remove the sealer completely or sand and prime it before applying paint.
 By sanding, you remove the waterproof top layer and create tiny ridges that primer can bite into.
 The primer coat also allows the paint to stick better to the sealed surface.